How are Social Security benefits divided in a Carlsbad divorce? If you or your spouse receive Social Security will a divorce affect your payments?

 The key is the 10 year threshold.
 If a couple is close to the 10 year marriage duration point it may be in their best interests to consider delaying the divorce until after their 10 year anniversary.

-The questions of “how are Social Security benefits divided in a North County divorce,” as well as other retirement division, community property and spousal support in Gray Divorces are usually quite complex.
+The questions of “how are Social Security benefits divided in a Carlsbad divorce,” as well as other retirement division, community property and spousal support in Gray Divorces are usually quite complex.
 This is why it is important to work with the experienced and Certified Family Law Specialists at Burke & Domercq.
-Based in Carlsbad, we have served North County for decades and provide the benefit of expert insight into the complex issues surrounding your divorce.
+Based in Carlsbad, we have served Carlsbad for decades and provide the benefit of expert insight into the complex issues surrounding your divorce.

 We invite you to contact us or call 760-712-3741 to learn more or schedule an appointment with one of our attorneys.